Morris W. Beck Naval Covers

 Note that the first two covers with green cachets have the same color green.
 The scans may not show the correct green color.
 They are the same color.

-The scan on the above right is courtesy of Steve Durst 6/2011
+This scan is courtesy of Steve Durst 6/2011

 The following text was written by Dr. Ross J Smith, a space cover enthusiast.
 He manages several Web sites on space covers.
 We appreciate Dr. Smith's comments for the benefit of all collectors. http://recovery_ships.__rossjsmith.com

-The following covers were offered on eBay in 2006 by the late Space Dealer Karl Hass.
+The following covers were offered on eBay in 2006 by Space Dealer Karl Hass.

 Note that these covers are addressed to members of the crew.